-The MOL Group is engaged in various lines of business including ocean shipping (being the core business of the MOL Group), a variety of social infrastructure businesses around the world such as offshore business, wind power energy business, terminal and logistics business, as well as real estate and cruise ship business, under the MOL Group Corporate Mission of "From the blue oceans, we sustain people's lives and ensure a prosperous future".
+The MOL Group is engaged in various social infrastructure businesses around the world, centered on ocean shipping.
+These include ocean business, offshore wind power, terminal operation and logistics, ferry and cruise ships, and real property.
+We pursue initiatives to address social issues through our business activities, under the MOL Group Corporate Mission: "From the blue oceans, we sustain people's lives and ensure a prosperous future."